hemaa0325/JustiFi/README.md

 ## Our Solution

 A mobile-first app that lets users upload receipts or connect mock transaction data.
-It calculates a credit score using simple rules, then gives an instant loan approval or rejection with a clear explanation — all while protecting user privacy.
+It calculates a credit score using advanced AI algorithms, then gives an instant loan approval or rejection with a clear explanation — all while protecting user privacy.

 ## What We'll Build (MVP Scope)